 THE LESSON—That the same spirit which brings success in war must animate the fighters against evil.

 Rally Day, which is observed at the opening of the autumn activities of most schools, has become one of the greatest days of the Sunday School year.
 It should be made a glad occasion of reunion and resolution.
-This talk is unique, in that it combines music with the speaking and the drawing.
+This talk is unique, in that

 "It was fifty years ago, boys and girls, that the terrible war between the North and the South was in progress.
 On both sides the soldiers were bravely loyal to their cause, for the reason that each great army believed it was right; each side rallied round its flag—and loyalty was the thing most necessary.
 In most conflicts, as in the case of one nation fighting with another, it is only necessary to bring a war to a point where the weaker is convinced of the superior strength of its enemy.
 Then the war ends and the weaker is still a nation and has lost only that which was destroyed during the course of the struggle, together with that which may he demanded as concessions by the victorious army.
 Both nations retain their existence as before.
 It was not so with the struggle between the North and the South.
 Before this terrible war could end, it was necessary that one or the other of the fighting governments be wiped out entirely as a nation.
 Otherwise there could never have been any peace.
 This is what made the war one of the most terrible in the history of the world.